top of page

 How to help your child cope with returning to school during COVID-19

 Every fall, parents are tasked with managing back-to-school transitions.
 But with COVID-19, the start of this school year feels very different.
 Our research shows that due to COVID-19, parents and children are experiencing greater levels of anxiety and stress.
 While levels of anxiety and stress may be high, parents play an influential role in helping children cope, encouraging a positive back-to-school transition and helping to reduce children’s anxiety and worries.
-Here are some helpful tips
+Here are some helpful tips!

 Parent_Child_Reading.jpg